Data-and-Trust-Alliance/DPS/specification.md

 - Balance advanced AI development with responsible usage and adherence to privacy laws.
 - Ensure smooth AI model integration into Navisphere Logistics’ systems without workflow disruption.

-### Use-Case 4 needs
+### 3.4.1 Use-Case 4 needs

-In addition to some needs outlined in Use-Case 1, 3, and 3:
+In addition to some needs outlined in Use-Case 1, 2, and 3:

 - Indications of data credibility or bias.
 - Indications that the data are original vs intermediary combined from multiple sources

-### Outcome
+### 3.4.2 Outcome

-Through application of the data provenance standards metadata for its global tariff schedule datasets, Navisphere Logistics, Ltd. has achieved a significant enhancement in the operational efficiency and accuracy of its AI-driven tariff prediction models.
+Through application of the Data Provenance Standard metadata for its global tariff schedule datasets, Navisphere Logistics, Ltd., has achieved a significant enhancement in the operational efficiency and accuracy of its AI-driven tariff prediction models.
 The outcome includes:

 - Improved data consistency and compatibility
   - By specifying the version used for the metadata, Navisphere ensured that all datasets adhered to a uniform standard, facilitating seamless integration and interpretation by the AI models, regardless of the data’s origin or when it was collected.
 - Enhanced data identification and access
-  - The establishment of a unique metadata identifier and a metadata unique URL for each dataset enabled easy identification, access, and reference, streamlining the data ingestion process for the AI systems, and reducing the time spent on data preprocessing.
+  - The establishment of a unique metadata identifier and a metadata unique URL for each dataset enabled easy identification, access, and reference; streamlining the data ingestion process for the AI systems; and reduced the time spent on data preprocessing.
 - Streamlined lineage and dependency tracking
   - The metadata location for datasets feeding the current dataset allowed Navisphere to efficiently manage data dependencies and lineage, ensuring that updates or corrections in source datasets could be rapidly propagated through the system, maintaining the accuracy and timeliness of tariff predictions.
 - Increased accountability and data integrity